-Is the painting then completely resistant to beauty?
-Though Hanns may be inclined to paint a kind of lamentation to beauty’s absence, there is a chance that his audience might be momentarily ambushed by its memory or their own.
-In this sense his refusal may not be wholly shared, but what is made available is an uncommonly sensitive manifestation of the components of remembrance.
+Is the painting then altogether resistant to beauty?
+Though Kunitzberger may be inclined to paint a kind of lamentation to beauty’s evanescence, there is some chance that his audience might be ambushed by its latent presence.
+In this sense, his refusal may not be wholly shared, but what he does offer us is an uncommonly sensitive manifestation of the components of remembrance.

-This bracketing of a pure note with the logistics of touch…that briefest of moments when the hair of the bow first contacts the string or that initial exhalation of air that will contrive to vibrate a reed or solicit a note from a voice.
-These traces of making are amplified in Kunitzberger’s work especially at the margins where we see the pigment assembling and dispersing in soft shrouds.
+This framing of a pure note with the mechanics of touch – that fleeting moments when the hair of the bow first contacts the string and coerces its response or that initial exhalation of air that contrive to vibrate a reed or solicit a note from a voice.
+These traces of making are amplified in Kunitzberger’s work, especially at the margins where we see the pigment both assembling and dispersing in vaporous shrouds.
 There is no theatre to his gesture, no flourish that announces the performance.
 Rather we feel his colours emerge like a tone that rises from nothing, building layers of intensity and then softening again to emptiness.
-It is at this moment – when the vibration ceases that we are left regretting its absence and indeed knowing its beauty because it has gone.
+It is at this moment – when the vibration ceases that we are left regretting its absence and indeed knowing beauty because it has gone.

 The considerations that Kunitzberger makes about the support, the nature of the linen, all seem to be impacting the behaviour of the paint and contribute to the visceral quality of the objects.
 Some of the pigment sits within the warp and weft of the linen making its fine body part of the structure, even the composition.

-His gentle coaxing of colour towards the interior establishes weight and body that never quite ceases to be atmospheric rather than fully corporeal.
-It feels as if Kunitzberger’s paintings aim to evoke memories of the somatic so that our experience of the paintings draw on a multitude of senses and a newer, unexpected awareness.
+Kunitzberger’s gentle coaxing of colour towards the interior establishes weight and body that never quite ceases to be atmospheric rather than fully corporeal.
+It feels as if his paintings aim to evoke memories of the somatic so that our experience of the paintings draw on a multitude of senses and a newer, unexpected awareness.

 – Andrew Jensen, 2020